mmistakes/minimal-mistakes/docs/_docs/05-configuration.md

 To enable Google's reCAPTCHA to aid in spam detection you'll need to:

 1. Apply for [reCAPTCHA API](https://www.google.com/recaptcha) keys and register your site using the reCAPTCHA V2 type.
-2. Add your site and secret keys to `staticman.yml` and `_config.yml`.
+2. Add your site and secret keys to `_config.yml`.
 Be sure to properly encrypt your secret key using [Staticman's encrypt endpoint](https://staticman.net/docs/encryption).

 ```yaml
 reCaptcha: